googlefonts/fontc/README.md

 # fontc
 Where in we pursue oxidizing (context: https://github.com/googlefonts/oxidize) fontmake.
+For context around where fontmake came from see [Mr B goes to Vartown](https://github.com/googlefonts/oxidize/blob/main/text/2023-10-18-mrb-goes-to-vartown.md).

 Converts source to IR, and then IR to font binary.
 Aims to be safe, incremental, and fast.